jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/SizeOf/task.md

 Below, you can find a table containing the information about common predefined types: whether their size is platform dependent, what their exact or typical size is, and what value range they encode.
-In order to complete this task, print the sizes of these types to the terminal (in the same order as they appear in the table, each number on its own line).
+You can also run the program attached to this step to print the sizes of these types to the terminal.
-Check if the printed numbers match their counterparts in the table.
+Therefore, you can check whether the sizes of these types on your system match the numbers given in the table.

 | Type            | Description                                                | Platform Dependent? | Size* | Value Range        |
 |-----------------|------------------------------------------------------------|---------------------|-------|--------------------|